-There are a few rumors floating around about some of the natural ways to get rid of mice.
-Some are true, some are partly true, and some are simply not true.
-In this post, we are going to answer the question: Do mothballs repel mice, or is it a myth?
+A few rumors are floating around about some of the natural ways to get rid of mice.
+Some are true, some are partly true, and some are not true.
+In this post, we will answer the question: Do mothballs repel mice, or is it a myth?
 Should you use mothballs as part of your mouse control?

 What you will learn in this post: